AnthonyChablov/rms-takehome-assignment/README.md

   return isDevelopment ?
 PROXY_URL + BASE_URL : BASE_URL;
 };
 ```

+Alternatively, you can run your own CORS Anywhere instance locally as described in the [CORS Anywhere GitHub repository](https://github.com/Rob--W/cors-anywhere/issues/301).
+If you do so, you would update the API URL to point to your local instance (e.g., http://localhost:8080/${USGS_API_URL}).

 Note: While CORS Anywhere is helpful for development, it's not recommended for production environments due to potential reliability and security concerns.
 In a production setting, you should configure the server hosting the USGS data (if possible) or your own backend to handle CORS headers correctly.